 This section is often the deciding factor for many Texas families, and it’s Schlitterbahn’s secret weapon.

-At Six Flags, you are generally not allowed to bring in your own food or drinks (with exceptions for baby food or medical needs).
-You are a captive audience for in-park food, which can be expensive for a large family.
-Parking is also a significant additional fee.
+At Six Flags, you are generally not allowed to bring your own food or drinks, except for items such as baby food or those required for medical reasons.
+Guests typically need to purchase food inside the park, which can add up for larger families.
+Parking also requires an extra fee.

-At Schlitterbahn, not only are you allowed to bring your own food… you are actively encouraged!
-You can bring in your own fully-stocked coolers with sandwiches, drinks, snacks, and whatever else you want.
-They provide countless picnic tables, and parking is free.
-For a family of five, this policy can save you over $100 in a single day.
-That’s a massive perk.
+At Schlitterbahn, guests are allowed to bring their own food.
+You can bring coolers with sandwiches, drinks, and snacks.
+The park provides many picnic tables, and parking is free.
+For a family of five, this policy can reduce daily expenses by more than $100.

 | Feature | Six Flags | Schlitterbahn |